mendix/docs/content/studio-how-to/pages-how-to-configure-list.md

     3. In the **Select Attribute** dialog box, choose *Name* and click **Select**.

-4. Delete the image from the list and the column where this image is placed, as now the image displays a a user image and does not correspond with companies you are displaying.
+4. Delete the image from the list and the column where this image is placed, as now the image displays a a user image that does not correspond to opportunity contacts you are displaying.
     <img src="attachments/pages-how-to-configure-list/list-with-no-image.png" style="zoom:60%;" />

 5. As the goal of the new page is to merely display data, delete the **New** button above the list view together with the container it is placed in: